Skateside/JavaScript-Framework/README.md

 - [jQuery](http://jquery.com) is one of the best DOM libraries available.
 - A lot of the MVC structure of this library is based on [canjs](https://canjs.com)

+## State of this library

+Currently this library is an unfinished draft or in a pre-alpha state.